 Concerned about the student loans that might be part of your financing deal?
 Look at the average amount of debt per student at Community College of Allegheny County.

 In addition to scholarships, 47% of first years (878 total) were awarded federal grant aid, averaging $4,875.00 each.

 Institutional scholarships and grants for freshmen at CCAC are not available to us.
 This may happen when a school does not serve typical freshmen students but focuses on adult learners instead.
 If you continue reading, we may report some facts below about all undergrads.

 The table below shows grant and scholarship distributions by income for first-year students getting any sort of federally-funded Title IV aid, including Federal PLUS loans.

 The table above shows undergrads who are getting Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more here.

-5,816 CCAC undergrads get grant aid (this is around 36.0% of the overall student population).
-The average amount these students get is $3,991 The majority in the form of Pell Grants.
+921 CCAC undergrads obtain grant aid (this is about 74% of the entire undergraduate student population).
+The average amount these students receive is $5,174.00.The largest share of which are in the guise of Pell Grants.